lordbyron/terraform-provider-keycloak/README.md

 Not all fields of those resources are supported at the moment.

+There is a single Data Source, `keycloak_client`, which can simply be used to change between client_id (which is name) and guid (which is id).

 ## Installation

 Grab a binary release for your operating system from the [releases][] page and drop it into